florianheinemann/passwordless-mongostore/README.md

 `$ npm install passwordless-mongostore --save`

 Afterwards, follow the guide for [Passwordless](https://github.com/florianheinemann/passwordless).
-A typical implementation looks like this:
+A typical implementation may look like this:

 ```javascript
 // to be finalized